czheo/syntax_sugar_python/README.md

 This lib adds some syntactic sugar to Python.

-NOTE: This is merely a prototype.
+NOTE: This is merely an experimental prototype to show some potential of operator overloading in Python.
 Only tested under Python 3.6.0.
-Everything is evolving.
+Anything may evolve without announcement in advance.

 Inspired by https://github.com/matz/streem.